Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 ### Evolve to Survive
 **Continually incorporate and embody information to ensure enduring performance.** //TODO: quoting style

+> use a ">" before a sentence to put it into quote mode.

-#### Replicate Strategies that work
+#### Replicated Strategies that work
 functioning micro air vehicles have already implemented many strategies. therefore, some components such as the propeller structure and RF communication will be adopted in the new design.
 In addition, various strategies from nature mentioned in the Idea Creation chapter are reused and adapted to the MAV context.

 ### Be Resource (Material and Engergy) Efficient
 **Skillfully and conservatively take advantage of resources and opportunities** //TODO: quoting style

 #### Use Multi-functional Design
-Some multifunctional designs have been integrated.
-One of these is the flagella, which serves as a means of transport in water and as an antenna for RF signals in the air.
-Another such design is the echo sounder, which can be used not only for navigation but also for communication.
-A final and most exciting multifunctional design is the topologically optimized surface that combines maximum lightness, insulation and resistance.
+Several designs with several functions have been merged.
+One of these is the flagella, which functions both a mode of transportation in water and an antenna for RF waves in the air.
+The echo sounder is a similar device that can be used not only for navigation but also for communication.
+The topologically optimized surface is the final and most fascinating multifunctional design element, since it combines optimal lightness, insulation, and resistance.

 #### Recycle all Materials
-This topic is discussed in more detail in the chapter on Cradle to Cradle.
-From the beginning, however, care was taken to make all materials as recyclable as possible.
-As an example, a biodegradable plastic called BiomeHTX is used.
-To give the non-recyclable components a new life in other applications was another very important aim.
+The use of recyclable materials, such as BiomeHTX, for 3D printing our  MAV structure is highly advantageous as it allows for the creation of a  modular design.
+This not only simplifies the manufacturing process, but  also aligns with our cradle to cradle design philosophy, which seeks to  minimize waste and maximize resource efficiency.
+Using recyclable  materials in the 3D printing process not only reduces our environmental  impact, but also allows us to create a more sustainable and resilient  product.

 #### Fit form to function
-The shape of the prototype was worked out as minimalistic as possible and as efficient as possible, so that the MAV can fulfill all functional criteria as lean as possible.
+The adaptation of form to function while utilizing biomimicry designs enables the development of a lean solution design that successfully satisfies the needs of the product or system.
+We can identify efficient and effective solutions that have a low environmental impact by researching and replicating natural designs.
+This minimalist approach reduces not only the quantity of resources needed to make the product, but also waste and environmental impact.
+By harmonizing form and function in this way, we may build sustainable and resilient designs that have a low environmental effect.

 ### Adapt to changing conditions
 **Appropriately respond to dynamic contexts.** //TODO: quoting style

-#### Incorporate Diversity
-For some key components, such as navigation and communication, a strong focus was placed on diversification.
-For navigation, cameras and echolot were used to take into account failures, changing visibility qualities and partly unpredictable environments.
-Communication does not work in the same way in the water as it does on the surface, so two different technologies (RF and echolot) are used.
+> use an ">" before a phrase you want to quote, to make it work like a quotation.

+#### Redundancy through diversity
+We placed a significant emphasis on variety in the creation of our system, especially for crucial components like navigation and communication.
+To account for probable failures, fluctuations in visibility, and the unexpected nature of particular settings, we used both cameras and echolocation for navigation.
+Furthermore, we used two separate communication technologies, RF and echolocation, because how it works in water differs greatly from how it works on land.
+We hoped to ensure the dependability and durability of these critical components by using this varied approach.

 ### Use Life-friendly Chemistry
 **Use chemistry that supports life processes.** //TODO: quoting style

 > use an ">" before a phrase you want to quote, to make it work like a quotation.

-This life principle was the most difficult to fulfill, as the hydrophobic and non lethal toxic coating is a chemical product that needs to be inspected more closely.
-There are already several solutions, but whether they are safe in all the designated areas of application must be tested in more detail in a study to be absolutely sure.
+The use of life-friendly chemistry was a hurdle because the hydrophobic and non-toxic coating we intended to utilize is a chemical product that needed extensive testing.
+While there are various potential answers, more research is needed to ensure their safety in all defined regions of application.
+To limit any harmful effects on living species, it is critical to adopt non-lethal and environmentally friendly chemistry.
+As a result, we must thoroughly evaluate and confirm the applicability of these options.

+**or**

+The adoption of life-friendly chemistry presented a challenge, since the hydrophobic and non-toxic coating we intended to utilize is a chemical product that necessitates in-depth analysis.
+While a number of viable solutions exist, additional research is required to ensure their safety in all authorized application regions.
+In order to limit harmful effects on living organisms, it is crucial to ensure the use of non-lethal and environmentally-friendly chemicals.
+Therefore, we must evaluate and confirm the suitability of these options.

 ## Prototype
 ### Concept
 ### Extension Possibilities
 ## Cradle to Cradle
-Innovation through biomimicry, applied lifes principles, and all other techniques are incomplete without attempting zero waste production and developing a cradle-to-cradle product.
+Innovation through biomimicry, applied lifes principles, and all other methods is insufficient without achieving zero waste production and building a cradle-to-grave product.
 - The hull, propeller, and topologically optimized structure will be made from a 3D-printable biodegradable material, BiomeHTX.
 - The components will be modular so that they can be replaced in the event of problems and fed into a new lifecycle.
 - The electronics will be supplied protected so that they can be recycled back into the technical cycle.
 ## Discussion
-Thanks to a cradle to cradle and biomimicry approach, the problem was approached in a completely different way and viewed from a completely new angle. this led to the functionalities being rethought from scratch and not only the question of what? but repeatedly also the question of why? was in focus.
+The problem was tackled in an entirely different way and viewed from a completely different aspect thanks to a cradle to cradle and biomimicry approach.
+This resulted in the functionality being rethought from the ground up, and not only the question of *what?* but also the question of *why?* was continuously in focus.
-Starting with scoping, it was not yet clear how exactly the end product could look, and everything that could be relevant was simply questioned and described.
-In the process, for example, it emerged that the transition from the surface into the water plays a central role.
-In the discovering part, many exciting and new techniques appeared, which could (not always) be used, but even if they were not used, they have remained in the back of the mind for the next project (e.g. sending data like water strides).
+Starting with scoping, it was unclear how the ultimate product might look, and everything that might be significant was simply questioned and documented.
+During the process, for example, it became clear that the transition from the surface into the water is crucial.
+Many intriguing and novel techniques came during the discovering phase, which could (but did not always) be used, but even if they were not used, they remained in the back of the mind for the next project (e.g. sending data like water strides).
-When it finally came to the prototype, a lot of preliminary work had been done and only the compatibility and technological requirements had to be checked.
-This was not always easy, but thanks to the good groundwork, a lot of time could be saved.
+When it came to the prototype, a lot of preliminary work had been completed, and all that remained was to confirm compatibility and technological requirements.
+This was not always easy, but with proper planning, a lot of time could be saved.

 ## Conclusion

 ## References